a-mugure/Student-Management-System/README.md

 # Student-Management-System
 Overview

-This C++ console application is designed to manage student records efficiently.
+This C++ application is designed to manage student records efficiently.
 It allows users to:

 Add new students
 Display all student information